asigalov61/Raspberry-Piano/Raspberry-Pi/Installation_Instructions/README.md

 ## NOTES:

 ### 1) Root dir for the Raspberry Piano files should be /home/pi/Raspberry_Piano
-### 2) Do not forget to unzip Raspberry_Piano_Dataset.zip because the model will need it and because it primes from it.
+### 2) Do not forget to unzip Raspberry_Piano_Chamber_Dataset.zip because the model will need it and because it primes from it.

 ***